sbernauer/breakwater/README.md

 You can also build the binary with `cargo build --release`.
 The binary will be placed at `target/release/breakwater`.

 ## Compile time features

-Breakwater also has some compile-time features for performance reasons.
+Breakwater also has some compile-time features for dependency or performance reasons.
 You can get the list of available features by looking at the [Cargo.toml](Cargo.toml).
-As of writing the following features are supported
+As of writing the following features are supported:

+* `native-display` (enabled by default): Starts a graphical window on your local system.
+Please note that this requires a graphical environment.
 * `vnc` (enabled by default): Starts a VNC server, where users can connect to.
 Needs `libvncserver-dev` to be installed.
 Please note that the VNC server offers basically no latency, but consumes quite some CPU.
 * `alpha` (disabled by default): Respect alpha values during `PX` commands.
 Disabled by default as this can cause performance degradation.
 * `binary-set-pixel` (enabled by default): Allows use of the `PB` command.